by Peter Birdsall, Chair of the Executive Board, WUAS

 They say great leaders choose their leadership style like a golfer chooses his or her club – with a calculated analysis of the matter at hand.

-As the Academic Dean at Wittenborg University of Applied Sciences, Dr Jacques Kaat chose to lead with sincerity, gentleness and a quiet, cool intellect.
+As the Academic Dean at WUAS, Dr Jacques Kaat chose to lead with sincerity, gentleness and a quiet, cool intellect.
 He was a natural mentor.

 He was appointed at Wittenborg in March 2015, and he immediately immersed himself in the consolidation of its academic programmes and the enhancement of quality in its education system.
 His extensive knowledge about education quickly won him the respect and trust of colleagues and those he mentored.